3

 April 2021 - October 2022

-The existing hub (image below) didn't align with the current design system that made it a problem for users to conduct their daily work.
+Pubhub (image below) didn't align with current design system that made it a problem for users to conduct their daily work.

-The outdated hub lacked guidance on when and how to use components and patterns
+Pub Hub lacked guidance on 'when' and 'how' to use components and patterns.

 Conducted user interviews to understand their pain points and needs.